-Matterport 3D Showcase is an online web player through which you and your audience can explore the spaces you have scanned.
+Matterport 3D Showcase is an online web player through which you and your audience can explore the 3D models you have scanned.
 3D Showcase is a 3D walkthrough — an innovative and immersive media format through which you can attract, engage, and convert users.

 Because a 3D walkthrough is a relatively new format compared to pictures and videos, you may be unclear on how to integrate it into your existing marketing.
 That’s why we’ve compiled this list of best practices on how to implement 3D Showcase so it can have the maximum effect on your users and your marketing.

-As the market leader for 3D walkthroughs, we here at Matterport have learned these lessons after years of experimenting, analyzing, and consulting with the thousands of big and small customers we work with everyday.
+As the market leader for 3D walkthroughs, we here at Matterport have learned these lessons after years of experimenting, analyzing, and consulting with the thousands of big and small companies we work with every day.

 The goal of these best practices is to:

 - Increase user engagement (more time in your models and more scans explored)

 Ultimately, these will lead to happier, more informed users and a better business for you.